Created with Sketch. Created with Sketch.

 • Personal development – there’s no doubt that CoPs promote employees’ personal development through knowledge transfer and sharing.

-• Having a collaborative advantage – collaboration (which is innate to any CoP) is an essential factor to employee development.
+• Having a collaborative advantage – collaboration (which is innate to any CoP) is an essential factor in employee development.

 • Marketability – having learned tacit knowledge and improved their skills, employees who are part of CoPs are at a competitive advantage.

-CoPs have short-term value to the organisation too:
+CoPs have short-term value to the organization too:

 • Easy sharing of knowledge